bdilbeck/Python-Cybersecurity-for-Beginners-YT-Series-/README.md

 8/14/2023 - Blair Dilbeck - The firewall script can now connect to the Flask app on app.py but the information transfer is not yet dynamic on either end.

+9/4/2023 - Blair Dilbeck - The firewall script is now capable of sending blocked IPs to a text file called blacklist.txt, and those blocked IPs are displayed on interface.html powered by the Flask app.
+The page can be updated in real time as the script runs by refreshing the page.

+Development will now focus on improving the interface and working out issues with the script and txt file.

+*Ongoing issues:
+- The script sometimes puts the same address in the txt file multiple times.